thatoddshade/thatoddshade.github.io/content/posts/lovable-huggable-small.md

 but I do not believe that this is accurate. <!-- more -->

-these taglines all share something: "Big and bigger", "Beyond" and "Magical" all imply a sense of ununderstandability, unreachability and *mystery*, as if Apple were selling more than shrunk down pieces of computer hardware stuck together under a some shiny plastic or metal.
+these taglines all share something: „Big and bigger“, „Beyond“ and „Magical“ all imply a sense of ununderstandability, unreachability and *mystery*, as if Apple were selling more than shrunk down pieces of computer hardware stuck together under a some shiny plastic or metal.

 this is different from the time when the Game Boy Color was available in a transparent case to let people see the inside, when desktop computers had at least a dozen of ports, when *buying* and *owning* music, movies, video games and software was *actually possible*.